 Did you know that Tenerife boasts exceptional stargazing conditions thanks to the low light pollution?
 You can enjoy a stargazing experience at the Teide Observatory.

 Book here your tour of the Teide Observatory.

 Here, you can also build snowmen, sleigh down the slopes, or enjoy a unique safari tour that takes you to the most beautiful, undiscovered spots of the island.

-No matter your choice; Mount Teide is undoubtedly a must on your Tenerife Christmas bucket list.
+No matter your choice; Mount Teide is one of the top hikes in Tenerife, and is undoubtedly a must on your Tenerife Christmas bucket list.

 7. Attend a concert or a show

 Canaries Christmas holidays mean much more than bathing in the winter sun.
 Tenerife is also known for its many cultural events taking place during this time of the year, and you can attend a lot of Christmas concerts and shows while here.